code-ninja/in-60-seconds/PITCHME.md

 +++

 #### Save your app credentials, for example, in a *.env* file
-In Python, I used the module [python_dotenv](https://github.com/theskumar/python-dotenv) to lead these like so:
+In Python, I used the module [python_dotenv](https://github.com/theskumar/python-dotenv) to load these like so:
 ```text
 .
 ├── .env